dhis2/developer-portal/docs/plugins/general-plugin-guide.md

 2. Use mocked props in your wrapper so you can iterate quickly.
 3. Build a ZIP with `yarn build`.
 4. Install the ZIP into a DHIS2 instance and test in the host app (Capture/Dashboard).
+5. Complete host-specific configuration and validation based on plugin type.

 :::tip
 Plugins can only interact with fields they have been granted access to through configuration.
 Attempting to access other fields will result in errors.